 Spelling Practice – Students can use sticky note letters, digraphs and blends to make words.
 Encourage your class to practise their onset and rime skills by using colour coded sticky notes.
 Our Consonant Blend Consonant (CVC) Words worksheet work beautifully with an alphabet of sticky notes to practise matching consonants to the correct word.

 Connect 4 – The timeless classic can be made into a whole class game.
 Draw up a giant grid on your whiteboard, ask each student to write their initials onto four sticky notes and let the games begin!

-Stinky Feet Game – This game is a great long-term behavior management challenge – with a twist.
+Stinky Feet Game – This game is a great long-term behaviour management challenge – with a twist.
 Create a display with sticky notes with points written on the underside of them.
 Every time a team is deserving of some points, they get to choose a sticky note.
 There is a catch…some notes are ‘stinky’ and have negative points written on them!
-Count the points at the end of the week, or have teams bring you their notes right away and re-stick the notes near the display to use next time.
+Count the points at the end of the week, or have teams bring you their notes straight away and re-stick the notes near the display to use next time.